Zelda64fan/INI_Parser/README.md

 I wrote this because I was bored.
 It's possible I had no idea what I was doing.
 This hasn't had much testing.

+If Wikipedia is correct about the format of these files (I didn't check it until after I wrote this, because I'm lazy), this has some serious issues that I'll fix eventually:

+1. Comments should start with a `;`.
+The `#` is OK too though.
+2. They're called sections, not headers.
+3. Escape characters are not processed.
+4. Sections and keys should not be case sensitive.

 It's for reading files structured like this:

 ```